iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Cherry/[#003] Thank you to everyone who came yesterday.md

 ## Post
 **CherryPuNK**<br>
 Hi, I'm Cherry.
 Thank you to everyone for their passion during yesterday's performance<br>
-LUMY has been saying that it's my turn to write a thank-you post, but I was so tired yesterday that I was out cold the instant I got home...
+LUMY has been saying that it's my turn to write a thank\-you post, but I was so tired yesterday that I was out cold the instant I got home...
 I am so sorry!

 For yesterday's Encore song, I sang Crystal PuNK's old song "Still"<br>
 Since this is a rare opportunity, I would like to talk a little bit about this song<br>